OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 To ensure interoperability,
 **gufe** also defines classes of objects that represent the core chemistry and alchemistry of a free energy pipeline, including molecules, chemical systems, and alchemical transformations.
-This provides a shared language that tools in the ecosystem use.
+In other words, **gufe** provides a shared language used by tools across the OpenFE ecosystem.

 Below, you will learn how the various pieces of **gufe** fit together.
 Generally speaking, :ref:`ChemicalSystems <chemicalsystem>` can be thought of as the *what* or the *nouns* that we are simulating,